Privacy Policy

 When managing the Register of Cooperative Housing Societies, the collection and verification of records and rights of access to that information is regulated by the Financial Intermediaries Act 1996 (FI Act) and the Financial Intermediaries Regulation 2018 (FI Regulation).
 These legislative provisions displace elements of QPP12.

-What personal information does QTC collect, store and use?
+What personal information does QTC collect and why?

 QTC collects, keeps and uses records about its employees to enable it to carry out customary human resources functions, to communicate with employees for business continuity planning and to manage conflicts of personal interests with employment duties.
 The information that QTC collects, keeps and uses may include: